Gaming the system: China steel exporters look for tax advantage

 The rebates, along with steps such as those announced on Wednesday to reduce taxes on some steel exports, are helping many Chinese steel mills deeply undercut rivals overseas.
 China's steel exports topped 100 million tonnes for the first time this year, more than four times 2014 shipments from the European Union's largest producer, Germany.

-That has fueled a plunge in steel prices to 12-year lows and driven scores of countries to slap anti-dumping duties on Chinese steel, as well as sparking mill closures.
+That has fuelled a plunge in steel prices to 12-year lows ST-CRU-IDX and driven scores of countries to slap anti-dumping duties on Chinese steel, as well as sparking mill closures.
 Some 5,000 steel jobs were cut in Europe this quarter, prompting EU ministers to hold crisis talks.

 Amid growing trade tensions, Beijing at the start of the year halted rebates on steel exports containing boron, an element used to harden steel for uses ranging from agricultural tools to mining.
 But steel executives in and out of China said the refunds continued on steel products containing another element, chromium.